Real Time

 Description

-The Michigan Department of Environment, Great Lakes, and Energy has declared an Air Quality Alert for Thursday July 4th for elevated levels of fine particulate (PM2.5) due to residual wildfire smoke and firework displays.
-Air Quality Index (AQI) levels are expected to be in the Unhealthy for Sensitive Groups (AQI Orange) Range.
-The advisory is in effect for the following Michigan counties...
-St. Clair...Livingston...Oakland...Macomb...Washtenaw...Wayne and Monroe.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) has issued an Air Quality Advisory for elevated levels of fine particulates (PM2.5) across the state of Michigan.
+Pollutants are expected to be in the Unhealthy for Sensitive Groups (USG, Orange AQI) range from Thursday until Saturday with some locations reaching the Unhealthy (Red AQI) range.
+The Air Quality Advisory is in effect for the following Michigan counties...
+Midland...Bay...Huron...Saginaw...Tuscola...Sanilac...Shiawassee...
+Genesee...Lapeer...St.
+Clair...Livingston...Oakland...Macomb...
+Washtenaw...Wayne...Lenawee and Monroe.
+Smoke from Canadian wildfires remains over the state Thursday, with PM2.5 concentrations ranging from USG to Unhealthy.
+Some locations, mostly in the Lower Peninsula, may experience improvements in air quality from late Thursday into Friday; however, that is expected to be short-lived as additional plumes drop into the region.
+High pressure settling overhead will limit dispersion and keep smoke at the surface through the end of the week.
+This sustains the threat of increased PM2.5 and readings in the USG range will continue Thursday through Saturday, with some locations reaching as high as the Unhealthy range.
 It is recommended that, when possible, you avoid strenuous outdoor activities, especially those with heart disease and respiratory diseases like asthma.
 Monitor for symptoms such as wheezing, coughing, chest tightness, dizziness, or burning in nose, throat, and eyes.
 Reduce or eliminate activities that contribute to air pollution, such as: outdoor burning, use of residential wood burning devices.
 Tips for households: Keep windows closed overnight to prevent smoke from getting indoors and, if possible, run central air conditioning with MERV-13 or higher rated filters.
-For further information, please see EPAs Air Now site for up-to-date air quality data: https://www.airnow.gov/ For further health information, please see MDHHS Wildfire Smoke and Your Health site: https://www.michigan.gov/mdhhs/safety-injury-prev/environmental-health/ your-health-and-wildfire-smoke
+For up-to-date air quality data for Michigan visit the MiAir site: https://air-egle.hub.arcgis.com/ For further information, please see EPAs Air Now site for up-to-date air quality data: https://www.airnow.gov/ For further health information, please see MDHHS Wildfire Smoke and Your Health site: https://www.michigan.gov/mdhhs/safety-injury-prev/environmental-health/ your-health-and-wildfire-smoke

 Instruction